xiaoxiae/slama.dev/_posts/2023-04-21-introduction-to-machine-learning.md

 Why is this useful? -- "matched filter principle"
 - \(\tilde f(t)\) is big if \(f(t)\) around \(t\) is similar ("matched") to \(g(0)\)
+- the kernel of the filter encodes the pattern of interest (matches similar features)

 ![Matched filter example.](/assets/introduction-to-machine-learning/matched-filter.png)